90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: “Louis, I think this is the beginning of a beautiful friendship.”

-45. What is the title of the 1987 film in which Patrick Swayze and Jennifer Grey dance their way into our hearts?
+45. Question: What is the title of the 1987 film in which Patrick Swayze and Jennifer Grey dance their way into our hearts?

 Answer: Dirty Dancing

-46. In the movie “The Fault in Our Stars,” what terminal illness do the main characters, Hazel and Gus, share?
+46. Question: In the movie “The Fault in Our Stars,” what terminal illness do the main characters, Hazel and Gus, share?

 Answer: Cancer